-Pop Music Producer with rich jazz background // Pianist // Producer // Mixing Engineer
+Pop Music Producer with rich jazz background // Pianist // Producer // Mixing and Mastering Engineer

 Tomas is a musical genius, a kind individual, and a true professional.
 He can play jazz in the Bill Evans style naturally, because he feels it.
 He can play r&b in the Erykah Badu style because he loves the music, and feels it.
 He can play funk in a manner that would make James Brown proud because, again, he feels it.
 His technical expertise is only matched by his intuitive understanding of when to play what and how to do so.
 He has a gift that is pure magic, and the fact that he is so reliable m

 Q: Describe the most common type of work you do for your clients.

 A: There are so many things I do for my clients from playing the piano to the songs to recording bands to arranging to mix and mastering.

 A: The heart of my studio is Universal Audio Apollo Quad, together with Universal Audio 4-710d preamp.
 For lead vocal recording, I am using Neve 1073-style channel strip together with LA-2A-style compressor.